-Nursing students have access to the campus library and electronic resources for reference books and current journals in nursing and general education.

-Electronic materials are available online.
+- Nursing students have access to the campus library and electronic resources for reference books and current journals in nursing and general education. - Electronic materials are available online.
 Refer to the East Central Library webpage.
 Orientation to the library information system is available.
 Assistance with audiovisual equipment and computer usage is provided.
 Computers are available in the library, the learning center, and the nursing computer laboratory.
-Computers are available for students to checkout for the semester through the library.

-Nursing students have access to the ECC Nursing Student Resource page located on the online learning management system (Canvas).
+Computers and Wi-Fi spots are available for students to checkout for the semester through the library at no charge. - Nursing students have access to the ECC Nursing Student Resource page located on the online learning management system (Canvas).
 This site has valuable learning resources such as skills, videos, textbook resources, NCLEX Success Strategies, and more resources.
 The faculty continue to update the site, so it is in the best interest of the student to refer to the site frequently for additional learning support.
 Additionally, faculty typically offer weekly student success and content review sessions.
-Participation is not required, but highly recommended to aid in student success.

-Faculty are available for instructional support during designated office hours and by appointment.
+Participation is not required, but highly recommended to aid in student success. - Nursing students have access to textbook resources via the publishers platform such as HESI/EVOLVE and The Point. - Faculty are available for instructional support during designated office hours and by appointment.
 It is the student's responsibility to seek instructional resources and notify faculty if experiencing difficulty with resources.